ID: MRFR/E&P/0718-CR | February 2020 | Region: Global | 123 pages

-Market Research Future (MRFR) presumes the Global Power Rental Market size to reach USD 21,765.1 Million at a CAGR of 9.06% from 2017 to 2023 (forecast period).
+The global power rental market is projected to reach USD 34.5 billion by 2027 from an estimated USD 22.3 billion in 2019, at a CAGR of 6.5% (forecast period).
 Factors driving the growth of the demand are a continuous supply of power in the oil & gas and mining industries, the increasing need for electrification, and the constant supply of power in rural areas.

 The global outbreak of COVID-19 in the first half of 2020 forced several countries into complete lockdown.
 Since governments and local authorities issued strict guidelines, all non-essential operations have been halted.
 This negatively affected the power rental market due to the suspension of end-users activities.
 Furthermore, production and supply chain delays are anticipated to pose a short-term obstacle to the power rental industry, as end-user industries still do not run at full capacity.
 However, several businesses have turned this crisis into an opportunity to provide services to society.
 For example, Cummins has converted its air filter manufacturing facility into a respirator (filtration material for face masks) manufacturing unit.

 Customer-specific product offerings are a robust trend in the industry, with many industry players seeking to reach and retain market share through strategic alliances and long-term collaborations.
 Eminent industry players are concentrating on growing their product range and providing an appealing range of power rental systems to gain a competitive advantage in the market.
 Market players place importance on backward integration and economies of scale to preserve the standard quality of the product.
 These market players have implemented a variety of inorganic and organic growth strategies to expand their presence in different countries.